Free CAT4 Level D (Year 7) Sample Test

 Quantitative Reasoning Battery

 The following example is a Number Series question.
 Number Series questions provide a series of numbers with a certain pattern or rule.
-You need to determine what the pattern is and use the rule to figure out which number will come next in the series.
+You need to determine the pattern and use the rule to determine which number will come next in the series.

 12 21 29 38 46 55 63 72 ?